m9p909/ReactWorkshop/README.md

 First intall node and npm, preferably the LTS (18).

 For this tutorial we are using Vite, for reasons why we are using vite instead of CRA see:https://github.com/reactjs/reactjs.org/pull/5487

-Then, setup the app with vite, run
+to setup the app with vite, run
 `npm create vite@latest pokeapp`